GU-CLASP/language-and-perception/meetings.md

 Please add here any papers (with links) you would like to suggest for the reading group.

+  * \+\+ Gao, J., Peng, B., Li, C., Li, J., Shayandeh, S., Liden, L., & Shum, H. Y. (2020).
+Robust conversational ai with grounded text generation. arXiv preprint arXiv:2009.03457. https://arxiv.org/abs/2009.03457 (Recommended by Staffan, would like to read: Robin, Nikolai)

+  * \+\+ Vig, J., & Belinkov, Y. (2019).
+[Analyzing the Structure of Attention in a Transformer Language Model.](https://www.aclweb.org/anthology/W19-4808.pdf).
+In Proceedings of the 2019 ACL Workshop BlackboxNLP: Analyzing and Interpreting Neural Networks for NLP, pages 63-76, Florence, Italy, August 2019. (recommended by Nikolai, would like to read: Axel, Felix)

+  * \+\+  Nguyen, Phi & Joty, Shafiq & Hoi, Steven & Socher, Richard.
+(2020).
+Tree-structured Attention with Hierarchical Accumulation. [paper](https://openreview.net/forum?id=HJxK5pEYvr) (recommended by Axel, would like to read: Robin, Axel)

   * Vulić, Ivan, Edoardo Maria Ponti, Robert Litschko, Goran Glavaš, and Anna Korhonen.
 (2020) "Probing pretrained language models for lexical semantics." https://www.aclweb.org/anthology/2020.emnlp-main.586.pdf (Recommended by Felix)

-  * \+\+ Gao, J., Peng, B., Li, C., Li, J., Shayandeh, S., Liden, L., & Shum, H. Y. (2020).
-Robust conversational ai with grounded text generation. arXiv preprint arXiv:2009.03457. https://arxiv.org/abs/2009.03457 (Recommended by Staffan, would like to read: Robin, Nikolai)

   * \+ Yuchen Liang, Chaitanya Ryali, Benjamin Hoover, Saket Navlakha, Leopold Grinberg, Mohammed J Zaki, Dmitry Krotov [Can a Fruit Fly Learn Word Embeddings?] (https://arxiv.org/pdf/2101.06887.pdf) (Recommended by Adam, would like to read: Robin)